 Make no mistake — our success is largely attributed to our ability to process thousands of items each week and our warehouse is what allows that to happen.
-After all, retail is a high volume business model which requires a high volume of products being sold to be successful.
+After all, retail is a high volume business model that requires a high volume of products being sold to be successful.

 BUT the emergence of prep centers over the last few years has completely changed the landscape.
 By outsourcing the prep of your products to one of these facilities you are able to fully scale your Amazon business without the prerequisite of a processing team or warehouse facility.
 Today you are able to buy and sell tens of thousands of products without ever having to handle, prep, or pack a single product so, in that regard, prep centers have done to the Amazon wholesale business model what Fulfillment by Amazon did for 3rd-party marketplace sellers.

-There are plenty of times I’d wished I had known about prep centers when we began, because there is no doubt I would have utilized their services instead of having to manage employees and a warehouse.
+There are plenty of times I’d wished I had known about prep centers when we began because there is no doubt I would have utilized their services instead of having to manage employees and a warehouse.
 In fact, I’m rather envious of the opportunity available to sellers now.
-Being able to scale to (and even beyond) our level without ever having to lug boxes, adhere labels, manage employees, carry workman’s comp and business insurance, upkeep maintenance….I mean, I could go on ad nauseum about this!
+Being able to scale to (and even beyond) our level without ever having to lug boxes, adhere to labels, manage employees, carry workman’s comp and business insurance, upkeep maintenance….I mean, I could go on at nauseum about this!
 Not realizing the immense burden that comes along with operating a warehouse is often overlooked by sellers aspiring to get to our level.

 Here’s a list of just some of the expenses, to help you understand some of the monetary cost of processing in-house:

 - Utilities (which are substantial, especially with “business” internet)

 - Prep materials (bags, labels, boxes)

 Consider, still, that all these don’t even take into consideration the time investment of handling employee issues and overseeing operations.